Ares-Developers/Ares-docs/new/promotion.rst

   .. note:: The passengers' veterancy is discarded when the vehicle is promoted.
     This should not be used on manually controllable transports, because they could degrade elite passengers to veterans, for example.

-.. index:: OpenTopped; Promote passengers as if they are part of the transport

 .. versionadded:: 0.E